This post was contributed by Nikolai Braun and Keira Havens, co-founders of Revolution Bioengineering.

 RevBio Accelerates with Help from SynBio Axlr8r

-We limped along with very little traction for quite a while, and even had some serious self-confidence issues about continuing with the business (for that story, you can visit our site).
+We limped along with very little traction for quite a while, and even had some serious self-confidence issues about continuing with the business.
 We ended up applying to a business accelerator freely stating that we had an idea, knew how to build it, but had no clue how to run a business.
 SynBio Axlr8r thought color-changing flowers was a great business idea as well, and they thought we could be taught.
 They invested in us this summer – $30,000 for research and another $30,000 in mentorship and business training.